 HYLMN? made a return to the Horrible Bosses franchise – we guess two movies can make for a franchise – this time over the closing credits with added outtakey goodness.

-Once again chronology saves the best until last, with Storks‘ strange character Pigeon Toady’s even stranger take on How You Like Me Now? – or should that be Huh Muh Nuh Ma-nuh?
+Once again chronology saves the best until (almost) last, with Storks‘ strange character Pigeon Toady’s even stranger take on How You Like Me Now? – or should that be Huh Muh Nuh Ma-nuh?